Property Title Search in Colombia

 Boundary Disputes:

-• Issue: The physical boundaries of the property might not match the description in the title documents.
+• Issue: The physical limits of the property may not match the legal description found during the title search property process.

 Errors in Public Records: